Q-ACTIVITIES

 Procedure

-Geological Engineering (Learn More)
+Landslides!
+(Learn More)

 Who are the people that build safe structures that will not fall down - even after an earthquake?
 Or stabilize slopes so rocks will not fall on you or your home?
 Geological Engineers!
 Geological Engineering is the application of geological knowledge to the siting, design, construction, operation and maintenance of civil engineering structures and facilities.
 It is one of the rapidly growing fields of engineering reflecting society's developing interest in the stewardship of the environment, managing risk, and creating a safer world.